wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <a target="_blank" href="https://www.google.com/url?q=https%3A%2F%2Fdocs.aws.amazon.com%2FAWSEC2%2Flatest%2FUserGuide%2Flaunch-marketplace-console.html&sa=D&sntz=1&usg=AFQjCNGbWvcSfsheH4psSFED8ZF-w6mrqQ">NOTE</a>: Amazon has an approval process for making AMIs available on the public Amazon Marketplace.

+   The "default" argument requires a literal value and cannot reference other objects in the configuration.

 ### Count of items processed

 <a target="_blank" href="https://kodekloud.com/topic/count/">VIDEO</a>: